luigifreda/pyslam/PYTHON-VIRTUAL-ENVS.md

 ```
 **N.B.**: do not forget the dot! (without '/' !)

-This will compile the required thirdparty packages and will also activate the created `pyslam` environment.
+This will compile all the required thirdparty packages and will also activate the created `pyslam` environment.
 Now, from the same terminal, you can run:
 ```
 $ python3 -O main_slam.py
 ```